eslint/eslint-scope/README.md

 Issues and pull requests will be triaged and responded to as quickly as possible.
 We operate under the [ESLint Contributor Guidelines](http://eslint.org/docs/developer-guide/contributing), so please be sure to read them before contributing.
 If you're not sure where to dig in, check out the [issues](https://github.com/eslint/eslint-scope/issues).

+## Security Policy

+We work hard to ensure that ESLint Scope is safe for everyone and that security issues are addressed quickly and responsibly.
+Read the full [security policy](https://github.com/eslint/.github/blob/master/SECURITY.md).

 ## Build Commands

 * `npm test` - run all linting and tests